 Students must also complete a minimum of 15 hours of Community Service each year, based on a plan they develop during weekly guidance meetings, in order to earn credit in their guidance class.
 Community service should be completed with a non-profit organization (including the New Haven Ecology Project, the non-profit home of Common Ground High School, Urban Farm & Environmental Education Center).
 Common Ground's definition of service includes acts of student activism, voice, leadership, change-making and agency that contribute to a just and sustainable world (e.g., student leadership team, Students for Educational Justice, New Haven Climate Movement, participating in community dialogues and campaigns on social change issues, etc.).
-Common Ground's definition of community service also includes neighbor to neighbor mutual aid -- helping people beyond your family (shoveling, helping with yard work, etc.), provided that it is documented with photographic evidence and the signature and contact information of a non-family member adult.
 Unpaid work for a for-profit business, including a family business, and helping family members/helping out in your own home do NOT fall within Common Ground's definition of service.
 Activities that are primarily about personal learning and growth, rather than helping others/creating change beyond yourself (career or college exploration, recreational and enrichment after-school programs, academic supports, etc.) also do NOT qualify for community service hours.

 Students are responsible for taking advantage of service opportunities to complete the 15 hours.
-Students who completed community service hours during the summer months of July and August must submit those hours during the first 2 weeks of September 2021.
+Students who completed community service hours during the summer months of July and August must submit those hours during the first 2 weeks of September 2022.
 Any other community service hours completed outside of Common Ground must be submitted within two weeks of the date of service thereafter.
 Hours not submitted within 2 weeks of service will not be accepted.
-Students must have completed at least 7.5 hours by January 21, 2022 and the remaining 7.5 hours by June 30, 2022.
+Students must have completed at least 7.5 hours by January 21, 2023 and the remaining 7.5 hours by June 30, 2023.
 Students will receive a monthly report on their community service hours in guidance.

 Note: New Haven Promise and other organizations may have different definitions of community service than Common Ground.
-For instance, New Haven Promise ONLY counts service for a community non-profit toward its 40 hour service requirement, so neighbor-to-neighbor mutual aid will not count.
+For instance, New Haven Promise ONLY counts service for a community non-profit toward its 40 hour service requirement.